Who could replace Boris Johnson as Tory leader?

 Although both are viewed in Tory circles as competent and capable of successfully overseeing a brief, they have had tilts at the leadership and failed.

-Mr Gove famously stabbed the PM in the back during the 2016 contest, which was subsequently won by Theresa May.
+Mr Gove famously stabbed Johnson in the back during the 2016 contest — subsequently won by Theresa May — a move he later described as “political suicide.”

-He announced his own campaign for the leadership while running Mr Johnson's operation and was banished to the backbenches by Ms May for his very public act of disloyalty.

-Reflecting on the move while speaking in the Commons in October this year, Mr Gove described it as "political suicide".

 "Following the calamitous week that Boris Johnson has had, we have seen plenty of action on the Betfair Exchange's next prime minister market," Betfair spokesman Sam Rosbottom tells The Independent.